Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Miami Performance Insights

-- The Hurricanes outscore opponents by 7.3 points per game (scoring 79.4 points per game to rank 24th in college basketball while giving up 72.1 per contest to rank 241st in college basketball) and have a +233 scoring differential overall.
+- The Hurricanes' +233 scoring differential (outscoring opponents by 7.3 points per game) is a result of scoring 79.4 points per game (24th in college basketball) while allowing 72.1 per outing (241st in college basketball).

-- Miami wins the rebound battle by 2.8 boards on average.
-It records 31.9 rebounds per game, which ranks 173rd in college basketball, while its opponents pull down 29.1 per contest.
+- Miami pulls down 31.9 rebounds per game (173rd in college basketball) while allowing 29.1 per contest to its opponents.
+It outrebounds opponents by 2.8 boards per game.

-- Miami makes 7.6 three-pointers per game (154th in college basketball), while its opponents have made 7.6 on average.
+- Miami connects on 7.6 three-pointers per game (154th in college basketball), while its opponents have made 7.6 on average.

-- The Hurricanes rank 12th in college basketball by averaging 102.1 points per 100 possessions on offense, and defensively are 219th in college basketball, allowing 92.8 points per 100 possessions.
+- The Hurricanes' 102.1 points per 100 possessions on offense rank 12th in college basketball, and the 92.8 points they allow per 100 possessions rank 219th in college basketball.

-- Miami has won the turnover battle by 1.3 turnovers per game, committing 10.9 (82nd in college basketball play) while forcing 12.2 (163rd in college basketball).
+- Miami wins the turnover battle by 1.3 per game, committing 10.9 (82nd in college basketball) while its opponents average 12.2.

+- The Bulldogs outscore opponents by 11.4 points per game (posting 75.3 points per game, 91st in college basketball, and giving up 63.9 per contest, 32nd in college basketball) and have a +388 scoring differential.

+- Drake wins the rebound battle by 3.9 boards on average.
+It records 33.5 rebounds per game, 76th in college basketball, while its opponents pull down 29.6.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.